 Once you get out of Fairbanks, here are some places to stop as you get further away from the population:

 Headed north, the next stop would be the Yukon River Camp.
 As you head down a steep wooden river bridge, you can find them on the left-hand side of the Dalton Highway at mile marker 56.

 They have a restaurant, gift shop, rooms, fuel, and showers.

 Next up is Coldfoot Camp in Coldfoot, Alaska.

 The camp was initially established as a camp for the gold miners.
 Today it offers a restaurant, lodging, gift shop, and a Post Office, as well as a tour company.

 This is your last stop until you reach Deadhorse!

 Deadhorse is the end of the road for the Dalton Highway.
-Here you will find lodging, food, and fuel & showers.
+Here you will find lodging, food, fuel & showers.
 Alaska Airlines also runs out of Deadhorse.